Intersection theory and Chern classes in Bott-Chern cohomology: Multiplication of the Bott-Chern cohomology ring

 \end{mydef} Notice that this cup product is just the cup product defined in \cite{Sch}.
 Let us also notice that there exists a more obvious natural product structure on the complex Bott-Chern cohomology induced by the wedge product of forms.
 The signs in the cup product defined in \cite{Sch} are exactly taken in such a way that the two products coincide under the natural morphism.
 The natural inclusion of the integral Bott-Chern complex into the complex Bott-Chern complex induces a ring morphism in hypercohomology.
 The morphism of complexes $\epsilon_{\cD}$ also induces a ring morphism in hypercohomology. \begin{myprop} {\it The multiplication is anti-commutative.
 Thus, it induces a structure of an anti-commutative ring with unit on the integral Bott-Chern cohomology.} \end{myprop} \begin{proof} As for Deligne cohomology, there is a natural homotopy operator.
 We identify the degree 0 sheaf in the integral Bott-Chern class $\Z(p)$ with a subsheaf of $\Z(p) \oplus \Z(q)$ via the map $1 \mapsto (1,(2\pi i)^{q-p})$.
 In this way, we can include the integral Bott-Chern complex into the direct sum of the integral Deligne cohomology and the (modified) conjugate integral Deligne complex.
 We define $H: \cB_{p,q,\Z}^{\bullet} \otimes_{\Z_X} \cB_{p',q',\Z}^{\bullet} \to \cB_{p+p',q+q',\Z}^{\bullet}$ by the formula for any element $\varphi^i=(a^i,b^i) \in \cB_{p,q,\Z}^{i}$, $\psi^j=(a'^j,b'^j) \in \cB_{p',q',\Z}^{j}$,

 This is well defined since at degree 0, the homotopy operator is 0 map.
 We have checked that

 Therefore, passing to hypercohomology, we have defined an anti-commutative ring structure on the integral Bott-Chern cohomology.
 For reference, the formulas for the homotopy operator of the integral Deligne complex can be found in \cite{EV}. \end{proof} We write $\varphi \cdot\psi$ for the multiplication of cohomology classes.
-There exists also another description of cup product following \cite{EV} by introducing the Deligne-Beilinson complex.
+There exists also another description of cup product following \cite{EV} by introducing a modified version of the Deligne-Beilinson complex.
 In this way, the projection formula can be expressed more formally.
+It differs in sign from the original definitions in \cite{EV} in order to get ring morphisms.

-We start by recalling the Deligne-Beilinson complex in \cite{EV}.
 The advantage of the Deligne-Beilinson complex is that the multiplication is either 0 or weight product of two forms.
-When changing the complex involving forms by the complex involving currents, it becomes clearer what the sign should be. \begin{mydef} The Deligne-Beilinson complex is
+When changing the complex involving forms by the complex involving currents, it becomes clearer what the sign should be.